brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 Actual:
-- Read tons of stuff in my RSS reed from last wee
+- Read tons of stuff in my RSS reed from last week
 - Lost of MineCraft
 - Amir got sick